This information describes how to care for dry skin.

 - Do not scrub your skin with a loofah or sponge.
 They contain germs and can irritate your skin.

 - Some soaps may be harsh on your skin.
 Use a gentle soap with moisturizers, such as:

 - Avoid friction on your skin.
 Pat your skin with a clean towel to dry off.
 Do not rub it dry.

 - Apply a moisturizer right after you get out of the shower or bath, while your skin is still damp.
 Most of the moisturizers below are available with sunscreen.

 - Reapply your moisturizer at bedtime.

-- Apply Vaseline® or the moisturizer recommended by your doctor or nurse to your hands and feet at bedtime.
+- Apply petroleum jelly or the moisturizer recommended by your doctor or nurse to your hands and feet at bedtime.
 Cover them with cotton gloves or socks.

 - Wear a fragrance-free lip balm that has no vitamins.
 Reapply it as needed.